pushsoftdev/AsyncImageView/README.md

 # NetworkImageView
-Asynchronously downloads and loads the image in an UIImageView
+Asynchronously download and load the image in an UIImageView

 When we are using lot of UIImageViews which loads images from server, it is hard to write code to manage the downloaded image data and process it.
 This application uses a Class called NetworkImageView to load the images from the given server URL and reduces the developers effort.

+## Feature:
+You don't need to put an UIActivityIndicatorView (loader) during the image is being downloaded.
+The UIImageView itself has built-in loader.

 ## How to use: